Waste and greenhouse gases: Canada’s actions

 Emerging approaches for reducing landfill methane emissions

-ECCC is accepting applications for funding to conduct pilot tests of emerging monitoring technologies that can help reduce methane emissions at landfills.
-Projects will consist of the installation, operation and evaluation of emerging technologies for monitoring landfill methane, including:
+ECCC has funded projects to conduct pilot tests of emerging monitoring technologies that can help reduce methane emissions at landfills.
+The funded projects consist of the installation, operation and evaluation of emerging technologies including:

 Other funding programs